davisdre/CloudBuild-Build3/README.md

 # Introduction
 In this cloud build we will be utilizing GCP.
-We will be getting familiarize with Cloud Run, the GCP console itself, and commandline via Cloud Shell.
+We will be getting familiarize with Cloud Run GUI, and cli via Cloud Shell.
 We will be deploying two Cloud Run services.
-One, a Hello World container to help us learn the GUI.
-Two, import a public image from Docker Hub to help us learn the CLI.
+First, a Hello World container to help us learn the Cloud Run GUI.
+Second, import a public image from Docker Hub to help us learn the gCloud CLI.

 # Getting Started
 The following will help you get started with this build: